js1019/PlanetaryModels/README.md

 This repository uses several packages, including
 + [TetGen](http://www.tetgen.org) by Hang Si;
 + [distmesh](http://persson.berkeley.edu/distmesh/) by Per-Olof Persson;
-+ [several MATLAB scripts](https://github.com/tcew/nodal-dg) from Hesthaven & Warburton's book 'Nodal Discontinuous Galerkin Methods';
++ [several Matlab scripts](https://github.com/tcew/nodal-dg) from Hesthaven & Warburton's book 'Nodal Discontinuous Galerkin Methods';
 + [fmmlib3d](https://github.com/zgimbutas/fmmlib3d) from Leslie Greengard and Zydrunas Gimbutas;
-+ [a MATLAB script](https://www.mathworks.com/matlabcentral/fileexchange/58002-write-binary-vtk-file-for-tetrahedral-grid-with-scalar-and-vector-data?s_tid=prof_contriblnk) for vtk users by Shawn Walker;
++ [a Matlab script](https://www.mathworks.com/matlabcentral/fileexchange/58002-write-binary-vtk-file-for-tetrahedral-grid-with-scalar-and-vector-data?s_tid=prof_contriblnk) for vtk users by Shawn Walker;

 We've put most of the original codes under different folders with some minor changes for this application.

 You may follow the README.md under packages to compile what you need.
-If you only need to build a tetrahedal mesh, please compile tetgen; if you are a linux user, just go to packages/tetgen1.5.0 and type make.
+If you only need to build a tetrahedral mesh, please compile tetgen; if you are a Linux user, just go to packages/tetgen1.5.0 and type make.
 If you need to compute the reference gravity, please check the readme under packages/ and compile packages/fmmlib3d-1.2.

 Build your planetary models